Mellotron: Operation

 Another factor in the Mellotron's sound is that the individual notes were recorded in isolation.
 For a musician accustomed to playing in an orchestral setting, this was unusual, and meant that they had nothing against which to intonate.
-Noted cellist Reginald Kirby refused to downtune his cello to cover the lower range of the Mellotron, and so the bottom notes are actually performed on a double bass.
+Noted cellist Reginald Kilbey refused to downtune his cello to cover the lower range of the Mellotron, and so the bottom notes are actually performed on a double bass (His refusal was based on the fact that him playing these notes on his cello would be robbing a double bassist of the session fee.
+When the double bassist turned up for the next session it was found to be Kilbey with a different instrument, thereby collecting a double fee for both appearances).
 According to Mellotron author Nick Awde, one note of the string sounds contains the sound of a chair being scraped in the background.